wavengampruetikorn/wavengampruetikorn.github.io/_pages/about.md

 Current research themes include the principles behind in-context learning, the universality of neural computation, and the application of physics-motivated concepts like coarse-graining to make AI more interpretable.

 I received my PhD in Physics from the University of Cambridge ([Theory of Condensed Matter group](https://www.tcm.phy.cam.ac.uk/)), followed by postdoctoral research at OIST ([Biological Physics Theory Unit](https://groups.oist.jp/bptu)), Northwestern University ([Condensed Matter Theory group](https://physics.northwestern.edu/research/theoretical-condensed-matter.html)), and CUNY ([Initiative for the Theoretical Sciences](https://www.gc.cuny.edu/initiative-theoretical-sciences) & [Center for the Physics of Biological Function](https://biophysics.princeton.edu/)).
 I am now a Senior Lecturer (Assistant Professor) in the School of Physics at the University of Sydney.

+> **join us!** I am looking for motivated and talented PhD students to join the group.
+If you are passionate about statistical physics, machine learning and understanding the fundamental principles of intelligence (biological or artificial), I encourage you to get in touch.